-Les Carlisle has been an intrinsic part of the &Beyond team for more than 28 years, providing invaluable conservation management across the group
+Les Carlisle has been an intrinsic part of the &Beyond team for 30 years, providing invaluable conservation management across the group

 He also sits on the Africa Foundation board as one of their trustees.
 His contributions towards conservation in Africa, Asia and South America are ongoing.